-This section explains how BCBSM pays its providers and the people or facilities that provide services or supplies related to your medical care.
-They include, but are not limited to, hospitals, facilities, physicians, licensed labs, and health care professionals.
-Facilities include providers such as outpatient physical therapy facilities, clinics, ambulatory surgical centers, residential and outpatient substance use disorder facilities.
+This section explains how BCBSM pays the professional providers and health care facilities that provide services or supplies related to your medical care.
+They include, but are not limited to, hospitals, facilities, physicians, clinics, labs, and health care professionals.

+Facilities include providers such as outpatient physical therapy facilities, clinics, ambulatory surgical centers and residential or outpatient substance abuse treatment facilities.
 Health care professionals include providers that are not physicians, such as certified nurse midwives, physical therapists, audiologists, labs, home health care and home infusion care providers.